 In order to understand the interaction between MRI and tattoos, it's important to understand how an MRI works.
-Magnetic Resonance Imaging (MRI) technology creates images of the inside of our bodies in the form of very thin “slices,” through a combination of a powerful magnetic field and radio frequency pulses.
+Magnetic Resonance Imaging (MRI) technology creates images of the inside of our bodies in the form of very thin “slices” through a combination of a powerful magnetic field and radiofrequency pulses.
 When used in tandem, these pulses send signals from the MRI machine to our body and then back to a computer, which creates an image out of the data.
-An MRI can be necessary in diagnosing anything from a slipped disc to early stages of stroke.
+An MRI can be necessary for diagnosing anything from a slipped disc to the early stages of stroke.
 (For a more detailed description of MRI technology, this howstuffworks.com guide is helpful.)

 It's the magnetic force that is a cause for concern, not only to those who are tattooed but also to anyone with metal objects in their bodies such as implants or pacemakers.
 The magnetic force of an MRI machine is so strong, even the “weakest” machine used is 10,000 times the strength of the Earth’s magnetic field.
 Even small metal objects, like paperclips and keys, become projectile weapons if left in an MRI room during a scan.

 So, how does this apply to tattoos?
 Well, up until 20 years ago, tattoo ink was heavily unregulated—and therefore sometimes contained small fragments of metal.
 Some MRI patients who have had tattoos have reported pain during an MRI scan.